-- Identify various methods of international payment and the risks to the exporter and importer in each
+- Identify various methods of international payment and the advantages and risks of each to exporters and importers

 - Describe the role of each party involved in the successful execution of a letter of credit

-- Identify terminology, definitions and documents contained in UCP 600
+- Discuss the definitions contained in UCP 600

 - Interpret the conditions on a letter of credit

-- Identify types and suitability of packaging for shipments moved by ocean and air
+- Identify the types and suitability of packaging for shipments moved by all modes of transport

-- Identify the types of warehouses available and their effective layout and design to improve efficiencies
+- Distinguish the types of warehouses available and their effective layout and design to improve efficiencies

-- Identify security weaknesses in the supply chain
+- Recognize security weaknesses in the supply chain